Holiday inspiration currently loading...

 Day Seven – A Private Guided Tour of Harris and onward to Lewis

-Leave Finsbay behind as you’re collected at your accommodation by our local driver-guide and taken on a terrific day out in Harris and Lewis.
-You’ll drive the ‘Golden Road’ (so-called due to the expense its creation incurred!) heading for the legendary and quite breath-taking beaches at Luskentyre, Seilebost and Huishnish.
-Travelling north, pop in to the Harris Tweed shop and Harris Distillery at Tarbert, and maybe cross the bridge to tiny Scalpay with its unique twin harbours.
+Leave Tarbert behind as you’re collected at your accommodation by our local driver-guide and taken on a terrific day out in Harris and Lewis.
+Perhaps you’ll take the ‘Golden Road’ (so-called due to the expense its creation incurred!) then head for the legendary and quite breath-taking beaches at Luskentyre and Seilebost.
+You’ll have opportunity to stretch your legs while learning about the reality of island life in the Outer Hebrides.

 Crossing in to Lewis (actually part of the same landmass as Harris) you’ll notice the distinctly different scenery on your way to experiencing some of the most dramatic and atmospheric historical sites in Europe, including the unmissable standing stones at Callanish, Carloway Broch, and the Blackhouse village at Gearrannan.